Mobile banking in Austria may still be in its infancy, but for expats who want to easily manage their money, here is everything you need to know.

 Security with mobile banking in Austria

 Like all banks, mobile banks take security very seriously.
-As such, if you choose to use a mobile bank while you are living in Austria, you can be confident that your finances are safe.
+As such, if you choose to use a mobile bank while you are living in Austria, you can also rest assured that your finances are safe.
 In fact, most mobile banks use the same kind of security protocols and technologies that traditional banks use.

 For example, N26 has a full European banking license.
 As such, it offers a German IBAN with deposit protection up to €100,000, in line with EU guidelines.
 In addition, it secures payments with advanced 3D Secure technology and fingerprint identification or two-factor authentication.
 Many mobile banking apps – including Erste Bank’s George and Bank Austria’s MobileBanking – use similar security features, as well as Face and Touch ID, and QR code support for transfers.